kamu-data/kamu-node/README.md

 Nodes are the building pieces of the [Open Data Fabric](https://docs.kamu.dev/odf/) and the primary way of contributing resources to the network.
 Unlike blockchain nodes that maintain a single ledger, Kamu nodes can form loosely connected clusters based on vested interests of their operators in certain data pipelines.

-If you are new to ODF - we recommend you to start with [Kamu CLI](https://github.com/kamu-data/kamu-cli/) instead of a gradual introduction.
+If you are new to ODF - we recommend you to start with [Kamu CLI](https://github.com/kamu-data/kamu-cli/) for a gradual introduction.

 You should consider Kamu Node when you want to:
-- Build a horizontally-scalable data lake for your data
+- Build a horizontally-scalable lakehouse for your data
 - Need a decentralized infrastructure for sharing data with your partners or globally without intermediaries
 - Want to continuously operate ODF data pipelines or verify data
+- Need a rich set of [data APIs](https://docs.kamu.dev/node/protocols/)
+- Want to provide data to [ODF blockchain oracle](https://docs.kamu.dev/node/protocols/oracle/)

 ## API Server